Adopted at September 2001 Annual General Meeting

 7.8 The practice of psychotherapy supervision may take different forms including the following:

-(b) For accredited psychotherapists not yet deemed to be experienced psychotherapists (an experienced psychotherapist being deemed by IAHIP to be one who has been re-accredited at least once by IAHIP or who has equivalent professional accreditation) the supervisor must be accredited as a supervisor by IAHIP or by another equivalent organisation acceptable to IAHIP.
+b.
+For accredited psychotherapists not yet deemed to be experienced (i.e., have not yet having been re-accredited at least once by IAHIP) their supervisor must be accredited as a supervisor by IAHIP or by another equivalent organisation acceptable to IAHIP.

 (ii) Group supervision